openmpf/openmpf-components/cpp/TesseractOCRTextDetection/README.md

 can also be combined for separate multilingual tracks.

 Example 1: 'eng+deu+ara' = run English, German, Arabic together as one track detection.
-Example 2: 'eng, ara+deu'= run English as the first track and Arabic + German as the second track.
+Example 2: 'eng, deu+ara'= run English as the first track and German + Arabic as the second track.
+Languages that use a .cube modelfile (like Arabic) should be specified last to avoid Tesseract language model errors (ex. ara+eng will trigger errors while eng+ara will work properly).

 By default this component contains model files for Bulgarian (bul),